computefoundation/gnu-linux-shell-scripting.packaged-solutions/web_management/url_parsing_and_opening/openurl/README.md

 # Openurl

-Open one or more URLs from the terminal directly or with an alias or search query.
+Open one or more URLs from the terminal directly, by alias or using a search query.

 Openurl defines four argument schemas: